Sandra-Essa/-Comparative_Study_Related_To_SARS-Cov-2-_-COVID-19-_-And_Its_Variant_Omicron/README.md

 - Construct a consensus sequence from these sequences.
 At each sequence location, the nucleotide/amino acid of the consensus sequence will be the most dominant one across all the sequences at that location.
-- We will use this consensus sequence as a single representation for the reference sequences.
+- We will use this consensus sequence as a single representation for the reference sequences (Profile Matrix).
 ---
 Second Step, Download 10 sequences for the SARS-Cov-2 Omicron variant:-